Last reviewed on 17 December 2020

 As a family, you might find it useful to set some new boundaries so you all know where you stand.
 Could you each make a list of five things that really irritate you at the moment and discuss ways to make things better?
 Create a schedule for each person’s TV time or kitchen time?
 Agree a safe space where you know you’ll be left alone?
 You might like to write some of these things down and stick the list on your fridge.

-Stay in touch with your friends too, on the phone and online, so you can chat about everything that’s going on.
-With lockdown restrictions being changed, you can now see more people although social distancing rules, including the 'rule of six', are still in place – find out what you can and cannot do on the UK Government website.
+Stay in touch with your friends too – at school and on the phone and online – so you can chat about everything that’s going on.
+You can find information about mixing with other households on the UK Government website.

 2. Burn off energy